gliwka/hyperscan-java/README.md

 hyperscan will only run on x86 processors in 64-bit and 32-bit modes and takes advantage of special instruction sets, when available.
 Check the original [project documentation](https://01org.github.io/hyperscan/dev-reference/getting_started.html#hardware) to learn more.

 ## Dependencies
 This wrapper only relies on the hyperscan shared library for it's functionality.
-It already contains precompiled 64-bit shared libraries, which should work on glibc based Linux distributions or recent MacOS.
+It already contains precompiled 64-bit shared libraries for macOS and both 32-bit and 64-bit libraries for most glibc based Linux distributions.

 #### Compile yourself
 In case the precompiled binaries don't suite your usecase, you got to make sure you've got hyperscan compiled as a shared library on your system.
-On Linux a ```mkdir build && cd build && cmake -DBUILD_SHARED_LIBS=YES ..``` inside the git repositiory was enough.
-On MacOS use ```mkdir build && cd build && cmake -G Xcode -DBUILD_SHARED_LIBS=YES ..```, then open the build directory in Xcode and build the project.
+On Linux and macOS a ```mkdir build && cd build && cmake -DBUILD_SHARED_LIBS=YES .. && make``` inside the git repositiory was enough.
 For more information about how to compile hyperscan visit the [project documentation](https://01org.github.io/hyperscan/dev-reference/).

 Make sure you specify the system property ```jna.library.path``` using code or the command line to point to a location which includes the hyperscan shared libraries.